zysensmile/zysensmile.github.io/_pages/about.md

 News
 ======
-Sep, 2024   One paper is accepted by EMNLP'24. \n
+* 1 Sep, 2024   One paper is accepted by EMNLP'24.
-Jul, 2024   One paper is accepted by ACMMM'24. \n
+* 2 Jul, 2024   One paper is accepted by ACMMM'24.
-May, 2024   One paper is accepted by ACL'24. \n
+* 3 May, 2024   One paper is accepted by ACL'24.

 Selected Publications